Restaurant-Style Vegan Chicken Parmesan

 Veganized Chicken Parmesan

-Obviously, these days, I like to practice a more “hug it, not nugget” relationship with those sweet little chickens (and interestingly enough, my brother does too), so I knew I eventually had to create a killer version of my favorite childhood restaurant order.
+Obviously, these days, I like to practice a more “hug it, not nugget” relationship with those sweet little chickens (and interestingly enough, my brother does too), so I knew I eventually had to create a game-changing version of my favorite childhood restaurant order.

 I’ve tried a few different recipes for vegan chicken parmesan over the past 4 years.
 All were good, but none were truly great.
 None of them took me back to that table surrounded by family, digging into my favorite comfort food.

-There is a chicken parm sandwich our favorite vegan pizza shop, Blackbird Pizzeria, makes that comes damn close (legit – I have dreams about this sandwich), but I haven’t found a recipe that 100% hit the nail on the head…until now, that is. 😎
+There is a chicken parm sandwich our favorite vegan pizza shop, Blackbird Pizzeria, makes that comes very close (legit – I have dreams about this sandwich), but I haven’t found a recipe that 100% hit the nail on the head…until now, that is. 😎

 Friends, allow me to introduce you to our restaurant-style vegan chicken parmesan recipe, made with TOFU!